JPMorgan Chase: 2018

+2020

 On May 14, 2020, Financial Times, citing a report which revealed how companies are treating employees, their supply chains and other stakeholders, during the COVID-19 pandemic, documented that J.P.
 Morgan Asset Management alongside Fidelity Investments and Vanguard have been accused of paying lip services to cover human rights violations.
-The UK based media also referenced that a few of the world's biggest fund houses took the action in order to lessen the impact of abuses, such as modern slavery, at the companies they invest in.
-However, J.P.
-Morgan replying to the report said that it took "human rights violations very seriously" and "any company with alleged or proven violations of principles, including human rights abuses, is scrutinised and may result in either enhanced engagement or removal from a portfolio."
+The UK based media also referenced that a few of the world's biggest fund houses took the action to lessen the impact of abuses, such as modern slavery, at the companies they invest in.
+J.P.
+Morgan, in responding to the report, said that it took "human rights violations very seriously" and "any company with alleged or proven violations of principles, including human rights abuses, is scrutinized and may result in either enhanced engagement or removal from a portfolio."

 In September 2020, the company admitted that it manipulated precious metals futures and government bond markets in a span period of eight years.
 It settled with the United States Department of Justice, U.S. Securities and Exchange Commission, and the Commodity Futures Trading Commission for $920 million.
 J.P.
 Morgan will not face criminal charges, however, it will launch into a deferred prosecution agreement for three years.